oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Xeo.md

 Somehow, these two are always fighting if they are put together.
 One is angry, one is bossy.
 You know Xeo and Ivy wouldn't mix well.

+## Trivia

+- I wanted someone to be the angriest, so Xeo is.
+- Idk but I keep on remebering **Xeobium**.
+Maybe I can use this later.

 #airconditioner #etherean